[WOLFANA DIRTY BOOTLEG]

 In the year 2020, it's important to understand black people's experience here.
 The word nigga can only be understood as a way of saying "brother" or "friend" is from bonding over the trauma of being the historical descendents of slaves and living under the continued oppression that has been left unresolved by that moment in our history.
 When white people say it, even though we think we're expressing that same sentiment, we're not.
 We stand on a racial power hierarchy that makes it an insult, a hierarchy which has yet to be undone.

 I'm sure there are black people who don't care much if white people say it either, but the history still stands.
 We were influenced by hip-hop at the time, which makes it confusing for white people to understand the dynamic I outlined here.
-That's why I think it's important to acknowledge this reality, so we can learn and grow.
+That's why I think it's important to acknowledge this reality, to learn and grow.

 They're Makin' Music